-I’m sharing three words that had a major impact on my daily life.
-These words changed the way I think, motivated me, put everything into perspective, and help me appreciate every moment!
+I’m sharing the 3 words that changed everything for me.
+These words had a major impact on my daily life, changed the way I think, motivated me, put everything into perspective, and help me appreciate every moment!

 So… now that you are wondering what those three words are, I need to give you a bit of background information.

-(You can click on the picture below if you are interested in grabbing a copy of The Energy Bus.)
+(You can click on the picture below if you are interested in grabbing a copy of The Energy Bus.
+This is my Amazon affiliate link.
+If you use this link, it doesn’t cost you any more but I earn a small commission from your purchase.)

 Last week Chief Energy Officer & Co-founder of The Energy Bus for Schools Leadership Journey, Niki Spears, led a day of inservice training for our district.
 She is a fabulous speaker.
 Sometimes I have a difficult time sitting still for hours (don’t we all?) but I didn’t feel that way listening to her.